All Posts

-Imagine you're sitting on a quiet porch just before dawn when a little bird lands on the railing.
-They have a rounded body, an upright posture, with vivid red breasts and curious black eyes.
+Imagine you’re sitting on a quiet porch just before dawn when a little bird lands on the railing.
+It has a rounded body, an upright posture, and a vivid red breast.
 You smile, recognizing it as a robin.
 But where exactly are you?
-Because, depending on your location, that bird might be the European Robin, the American Robin, or even the Australian Scarlet Robin.
-All these birds share a warm red chest and a confident stance.
-But they belong to entirely different bird families.
-Surprised?
-You're not alone.
+Depending on where you are in the world, that bird could be an American Robin, a European Robin, or even an Australian Scarlet Robin.
+Although they share a familiar look, these robin birds belong to entirely different families.

 When British colonizers arrived in North America, they noticed a large, red-breasted bird that reminded them of home.
 This bird was a Turdus migratorius, a thrush rather than a flycatcher.
 However, its upright stance and red breast were enough for it to be named the American Robin.
 A similar pattern occurred in Australia.
 The Petroicidae family of birds, such as the Scarlet and Flame Robins, was given the name "robin."